FeatureBaseDB/featurebase-docs/docs/community/com-evaluate.md

 ## Step 2 - restore the sample database

+{: .warning}
+This process requires your database to be empty.

 * CD to `featurebase/opt` to run the restore command:
 ```sh
 featurebase restore --host localhost:10101 -s ~/sample-db/